Silviis/ros-docker/README.md

 # ros-docker
-This repository contains required files to run ROS noetic (or any other version of ROS) inside a docker container (with GUI support as well).
+This repository contains required files to run ROS noetic (or any other version of ROS) inside a Docker container (with GUI support as well).
 User "docker" is created inside the container without password and with sudo privileges.
-Default shell for container is bash, but this can be changed by changing the `dockerfile: bash_ros.Dockerfile` line to `dockerfile: zsh_ros.Dockerfile` in `docker-compose.yml` file.
+Default shell for container is bash, but this can be changed to zsh by changing the `dockerfile: bash_ros.Dockerfile` line to `dockerfile: zsh_ros.Dockerfile` in `docker-compose.yml` file.

-GUI applications (such as RViz and Gazebo) should work on Windows 10/11 with WSL2, but for native Windows installation (running Docker inside Windows without WSL), you most likely need to run X Server in order for the GUI applications to work (e.g. VcXsrv).
+GUI applications (such as RViz and Gazebo) should work on Windows 10/11 with WSL2.

 ### Prerequisites

 Only Docker is needed to run the container.
-If you use older versions of docker, you will have to install Docker Compose as well (as it doesn't come with the Docker package by default).
+If you use older versions of Docker, you will have to install Docker Compose as well (as it doesn't come with the Docker package by default).
 To install Docker Compose, follow the instructions [here](https://docs.docker.com/compose/install/).

 ## Getting Started